ReGame-VR/WHAM-api/README.md

 1. Install and Run a MySQL server.
 Create a database WHAM_TEST
 2. Run npm install
-3. Create a .env file in the /Backend folder.
+3. Create a .env file in the main folder.
 Required Fields:

 DB_HOST=?<br>